node-red/node-red.github.io/docs/hardware/raspberrypi.md

  - add menu shortcut and icon
  - add systemd script and set user
  - if on a Pi add a CPU temperature -> IoT example
- - update the local update script

-As of Node-RED version 0.14.x a version of the upgrade script is pre-installed and will do a full upgrade to the latest Node.js LTS and latest release version of Node-RED.
-However it will be out of date and may need to be run twice.
-To use this method, run the following command as your normal user (typically `pi`):

-    update-nodejs-and-nodered

-**Note** - If the serialport nodes do not appear when you restart, please re-run the update command.
-If the update command does not run or is not found then use the bash command from above.

 **Caveat emptor** - The script has only been tested on installs with a small variety of the possible extra nodes.
 The script tries to rebuild any nodes with native